FH-Cloud-Computing/website/docs/lectures/2-iaas/index.md

 ### VPNs, private interconnects, and routing services

+<audio preload="none" controls src="audio/15-vpns.mp3"></audio>

 While it seems convenient at first to use only the public network several organizations have security models that prevent accidental public exposure of services not only by implementing the appropriate firewalls (e.g. with security groups) but also by not having private services on the public internet at all.
 To connect these internal services you must be on a private network.

 However, this presents a problem when moving data between several, geographically distributed locations.
-Most companies don't own continent-spanning fiber channel backbones where they could simply create a private network without going on the internet on.
+Most companies don't own continent-spanning fiber channel backbones where they could simply create a private network without going on the internet.
 This means that most companies have to choose one of two methods if they want to create a private connectivity between locations (and the cloud): an [MPLS tunnel](https://en.wikipedia.org/wiki/Multiprotocol_Label_Switching) or [VPN](https://en.wikipedia.org/wiki/Virtual_private_network).

 MPLS tunnels create a virtual connectivity that does not go on the Internet.
 While being expensive and slow to set up, it can offer a guaranteed bandwidth, latency and better security than a VPN.